kuyugama/addon-system/README.md

 addon = system.get_addon_by_id("KuyuGama/SomeAddon")

-# Value injection can be achieved by using addon.module_names dictionary
+# Value injection can be achieved by using addon.namespace dictionary
 addon.namespace.update(dict(this=addon))

 interface = addon.interface(